Queens Civic Congress By-laws

 the President, an Executive Vice President, Vice Presidents (no

-less than one and no more than nine, the number to be determined
+less than one and no more than eleven, the number to be determined

 by the Congress), a Treasurer, a Secretary, and and the three Founders as defined in Article V Section 3 (f).

 All officers sit and vote as members of the Executive Committee.

 Save for the Founders, all officers shall serve one-year terms.